-- 3.5 Exeter City Council does not wish to restrict high-quality creative designs and welcomes appropriate innovation.
-It will support contemporary design, provided that it fits in well with the street scene and responds well to all other planning considerations. - 3.6 Where a contemporary design is proposed, an application should be accompanied by a design statement justifying the approach taken and explaining how the design, notwithstanding its contemporary approach, adheres to the General Principles outlined within this chapter.
+- 3.6 Exeter City Council does not wish to restrict high-quality creative designs and welcomes appropriate innovation.
+It will support contemporary design, provided that it fits in well with the street scene and responds well to all other planning considerations.
+For some proposals to extend homes, there may be scope for an innovative use of external materials, (including those that are more energy efficient or have low embodied carbon), although these would still be expected to harmonise with the host building. - 3.7 Where a contemporary design is proposed, an application should be accompanied by a design statement justifying the approach taken and explaining how the design, notwithstanding its contemporary approach, adheres to the General Principles outlined within this chapter.